 The asset allocation may change over time and percentages should be seen as an minimum average over an extended period of time.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The Sub-Fund may use derivatives to gain exposures to companies meating the E/S characteristics.
+The Sub-Fund may use derivatives to gain exposures to companies meeting the E/S characteristics promoted by the financial product.